-6.4 Summary
+6.4.
+Summary

-So to summaries in this section a presentation has been made in detail of the issues to be considered to achieve optimised longitudinal space charge profiling for the application of ERLs.
-This has included covering the important issue of bunch compression which for designs dependant on delivering high quality intense bunches with femto second is extremely important.
+So to summarize in this section, a presentation has been made in detail of the issues to be considered to achieve optimized LSC profiling for the application of ERLs.
+This has included covering the important issue of bunch compression which for designs dependent on delivering high-quality intense bunches with femtosecond duration is extremely important.